Home > Material Types > Man Made Materials > Porcelain

 Porcelain Surfaces

-In the realm of hard surfaces, there are a number of opitons form which to choose.
-Some of these have been around for millenia (think natural stone), others have a more recent arrival (think enigneered quartz).
+In the realm of hard surfaces, there are a number of options form which to choose.
+Some of these have been around for millenia (think natural stone), others have a more recent arrival (think engineered quartz).
 One material that has been around for several decades but recently has made its way into the realm of countertops is porcelain.
 Porcelain surfaces are an option that many choose for all sorts of surfaces.
 In this article, we will take a look at this interesting material.
 We will also mention some specific properties regarding porcelain and how this affects working with it and what is involved in its care and maintenance.

 What is Porcelain?